 - Cross your affected leg over your other leg.

 - Using the hand on your affected side, take hold of your affected foot and pull your toes back towards shin (Figure 1).
 This creates tension/stretch in the arch of the foot/plantar fascia.

-- Check for the appropriate stretch position by gently rubbing the thumb of your unaffected side left to right over the arch of the affected foot (Figure 2).
+- Check for the appropriate stretch position by gently rubbing the thumb of your unaffected side from left to right over the arch of the affected foot (Figure 2).
 The plantar fascia should feel firm, like a guitar string.

 - Hold the stretch for a count of 10.
-A set is 10 repetitions.

-The most important times to stretch are before taking the first step in the morning and before standing after a period of prolonged sitting.
-Most patients perform the stretch 4-5 times during the day for the first month, and then on semi-regular basis (3-4 times per week).
-Decreased pain, with improvement of about 25-50% is expected at 6 weeks, with resolution of symptoms over 3-6 months.
+The most important times to stretch are before taking the first step in the morning, and before standing after a period of prolonged sitting.
+Most patients perform the stretch 4-5 times during the day for the first month, and then on a semi-regular basis (3-4 times per week).
+Decreased pain, with improvement of about 25-50% is expected at 6 weeks, with a resolution of symptoms over 3-6 months.